 Read more: Visit 3 countries in 1 day

-Anything else you need to know about the Botanic Gardens in Utrecht?
+Anything else you need to know about the Botanic Garden in Utrecht?

 Rain or shine, the gardens are open every day between March 1st and December 1st.
 Bring an umbrella to protect you from the unpredictable Dutch weather.